2002 World Series

 The 2002 World Series was the championship series of Major League Baseball (MLB)'s 2002 season.
-The 98th edition of the World Series, it was a best-of-seven playoff between the American League (AL) champion Anaheim Angels and the National League (NL) champion San Francisco Giants; the Angels defeated the Giants, four games to three, to win their first, and, to date, only World Series championship.
+The 98th edition of the World Series, it was a best-of-seven playoff between the American League (AL) champion Anaheim Angels and the National League (NL) champion San Francisco Giants; the Angels defeated the Giants in seven games to win their first, and, to date, only World Series championship.
+This was the first professional sports championship ever won by an Anaheim-based team.
 The series was played from October 19–27, 2002, at Pacific Bell Park in San Francisco and Edison International Field of Anaheim in Anaheim.
+It was also the first World Series since 1997 to not feature the New York Yankees.